Obtain developer tokens and keys needed to make requests to the Apple Music API.

 Simulate the Too Many Requests Error

-You receive the Too Many Requests (429) error when the server exceeds its capacity.
-To simulate this error, use a request with an invalid ID of 0 (for example,
+You receive the Too Many Requests (429) error when you exceed your request capacity as determined by the server.
+To simulate this error, make a request to this endpoint:

 Save this key as a text file with a